PLLC Formation

 Professional Limited Liability Company (PLLC)

-Businesses that provide professional services licensed by the IDFPR are required to be organized as a PLLC and comply with the professional limited liability act.
+Businesses that provide professional services licensed by the IDFPR are required to be organized as a PLLC and comply with the Professional Limited Liability Act.
 PLLCs have the same limited liability protection for personal assets and opportunities for tax breaks as other LLCs.
 However, multi-member PLLC owners are not liable for malpractice committed by their business partners.

 Linnemeyer Law offers flat-fee arrangements for formation of PLLCs.
 These flat fees start at $900.00, plus costs, and includes the services listed below.
 Linnemeyer Law will form your PLLC quickly, professionally and completely.
 Linnemeyer Law handles the PLLC formation process from start to finish.
 The flat fee quoted by Linnemeyer Law will include everything needed to organize (form) your PLLC, prepare critical governance documents for the PLLC and register your PLLC with the IDFPR.